Medically reviewed by Drugs.com. Last updated on May 1, 2023.

-An ankle fracture is when 1 or more of the bones in your ankle break.
+An ankle fracture is a break in 1 or more of the bones in your ankle.

 - You have a fever.